 This work will provide maps for Illinois River communities to better communicate flood risk and help plan for future flooding.
 Structural flood damage assessments will be developed for all areas in the floodplain that are considered to be at risk based on annual flooding statistics.
 These assessments will be developed using various flood depths and will include survey data collected from the lowest elevation water can enter a building and first floor elevation for all residential, commercial and industrial structures.
 Parcel data, Geographic Information System (GIS) data, and any elevation certificate data will be obtained from each county and municipality.

-- As a result of this project, state, county and local community officials now have access to enhanced flood risk information and tools to assist with community communication and decision making processes regarding land-use and future development in high risk flood areas.
+- As a result of this project, state, county and local community officials will have access to enhanced flood risk information and tools to assist with community communication and decision making regarding land-use and future development in high risk flood areas.

 - Information shared with river communities will be used to inform and educate citizens about flood risk.